hygull/bibtex/README.md

 <h3 id="example9">Example 9 - Get BibTeX (.bib) as an object</h3>

+> Check [Citing and referencing in LaTeX - using BibTeX (pdf)](https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/library/public/LaTeX-and-BibTeX-branded-jan-2016.pdf), it might be very useful to understand the standard structure of a Bib(.bib) file.
+>
 > **Note:** Currently, the code can only process the Bib(.bib) file
 > with only 1 bib specification like any of the below 2 formats.
 Later
 > it will be extented to support processing the Bib file with multiple